zhu-xlab/UrbanFloodCastV1/README.md

 [Pixelized Data](https://syncandshare.lrz.de/getlink/fi8DyhtffyaeNgMR8u7dh8/output)

 To get this data, you can process the data using the script provided in `data/process.ipynb`.
+This can help convert .txt to .tif files.

 ## Model Training
-To train the flood model, refer to the Jupyter notebook `mainfile.ipynb`.
+We prepared the pre-trained model checkpoints: [Checkpoints](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)

 ## Installation
 To set up the project locally, follow these steps: